-Commissioner Mena: I just want to say, I agree with you, I think that's important.
+Commissioner Mena: I just want to say, I agree with you on the two year reprieve, I think that's important.
 I think we need to help these merchants get through this time period.
 One of the points to your question about marketing, to the point you are making about marketing that I think is so difficult is the moving target that keeps being described.
-Its very hard to plan a grand opening when you don't know when its happening and so, I'm a little upset because I continue to be told that we have specifics, we have a website, it sets forth the dates not barring some sort of delay, its going to be that day.
+Its very hard to plan a grand opening when you don't know when it's happening and so, I'm a little upset because I continue to be told that we have specifics, we have a website, it sets forth the dates not barring some sort of delay, it's going to be that day.
 I had heard it was going to open in May and then there was an issue with a pipe that caused a week delay and we had it FedExed from I don't know where.